jokkebk/fileson/README.md

 ## Change detection

 Once you have a Fileson database or two, you can compare them with `fileson_util.py diff`.
-Like the duplicate command, one or both can be a directory (in the latter case you have to specify checksum method yourself, otherwise it's deducted from database files that need to have a matching checksum type):
+Like the duplicate command, one or both can be a directory.
+Note that two files with different checksum types will essentially differ on all files.

 ```console
 user@server:~$ python3 fileson_util.py diff myfiles-2010.fson myfiles-2020.fson \
   myfiles-2010-2020.delta
 ```

-The `myfiles-2010-2020.delta` now contains a JSON array specifying differences in the two databases -- files that exist only in origin, only in target, or have changed.
-If you are using a checksum, the command will also look up the file from the other db/directory using the checksum to detect moved files.
+The `myfiles-2010-2020.delta` now contains a row per difference between the two databases/directories -- files that exist only in origin, only in target, or have changed.
-You can again use `-p` to indent the for human-readability.
-Omitting the delta filename will print to standard output.

 Let's say you move `some.zip` around a bit (JSON formatted for clarity):